Leadpages Review 🚀2025– My 7-Year Journey and Why It’s Still a Top Choice for Solopreneurs and Small Businesses

 • New AI-generated templates in 2025 match current trends.

-• Example: A client’s eBook download page hit 35% conversions with a template.
+• Example: A client’s eBook download page achieved a 35% conversion rate with a specific template.

 Template TypeHow I Use ItWhy It’s Great